 Shawnee Twin Lakes

-Enjoy the serene waters of Shawnee Twin Lakes, two municipally-owned lakes operated by the city of Shawnee.
-Come to Shawnee Twin Lakes to enjoy a variety of water recreation including fishing, swimming, water skiing and fun times on personal watercraft.
-These two lakes are connected by at 10-ft deep canal constructed in 1962.
-Amenities available at Shawnee Twin Lakes include boat ramps, boat docks, a fishing dock, tent campsites, picnic areas, grills, restrooms, a playground and pavilion.
+Enjoy the serene waters of Shawnee Twin Lakes, two municipally-owned lakes operated by the city.
+Visitors can engage in a variety of water recreation including fishing, swimming, water skiing and fun times on personal watercraft.
+These two lakes are connected at a 10-ft deep canal constructed in 1962.

-Lake #1, built in 1935, offers 1,336 surface acres and 16 miles of shoreline, while Lake #2, which was constructed in 1960, offers 1,100 surface acres and nine miles of shoreline.
-Cast your line for bass, crappie, sandbass or channel catfish and enjoy the fully enclosed fishing dock that provides all-weather fishing.
-Make your way to Isaac Walton Park, situated along Lake #1, for a pavilion, campsites and picnic areas.
-The Glen Collins Park, located between the two dams, features a pavilion, restrooms, picnic areas and parking.
-In addition, the land that surrounds Shawnee Twin Lakes serves as a wildlife refuge.
+Isaac Walton Park at Lake #1 includes a pavilion, campsites and picnic areas.
+Glen Collins Park at Lake #2 features a pavilion, restrooms, picnic areas and parking.
+In addition, the land surrounding Shawnee Twin Lakes serves as a wildlife refuge.
 Fees for boating, camping or fishing are available at the headquarters office, located on-site.